Available with Image Analyst license.

-Press F8 to switch between the roaming cursor mode and the fixed cursor mode.
+Switch between roaming cursor mode and fixed cursor mode.

 This turns off the fixed cursor mode to allow you to perform other tasks.
 To return to the fixed cursor mode, press the ~ key again.

-There is no need to press the Shift key—you only need to press the ~ key.
+There is no need to press the Shift key.

 The Stereo Map view supports two cursor modes: a roaming cursor and a fixed cursor.
 A roaming cursor shows typical cursor behavior: when you move the mouse, the cursor moves.
 This is the default behavior.
 A fixed cursor stays in the center of the display, and the imagery roams in the direction you move the mouse.
 The fixed cursor is efficient when collecting features since it reduces the need to pan on the map.
 While in the fixed cursor mode, you can temporarily switch to the roaming cursor mode by pressing the F8 key.